irfanshehzadsandhu/logseq/pages/HoneyComb Business Domain Notes.md

 				- Campaign timezone
 				- Loan duration
 				- Campaign documents
-					- Note Purchase document.
+					- Note Purchase agreement.
+NPA is required.
 This document includes investment amount, repayment schedule, **Read documents for more details **
 						- FORM CU , FORM CA,Legal documents.
 						- These documents are submitted at different times during campaign and we are not saving any record in honeycomb system
 					- ***Its only debt revenue share and convertable note ?***